INX Computer Systems

 Apophis

 The main desktop!
 Built early 2020, right before the COVID-era computer market spike, this desktop replaced my original computer.
 Said original computer is now Pluto.
-Filled with RGB lighting, connected to an RGP keyboard, it looks great but is way too bright to keep on during the night.
+Filled with RGB lighting, connected to an RGB keyboard, it looks great but is way too bright to keep on during the night.

 Type Kind